Ranking college basketball's underappreciated coaches

 9. Steve Prohm: No coach in recent history did more to "save" his alma mater than Fred Hoiberg, who returned to Iowa State during the 2010-11 campaign following four consecutive losing seasons under Greg McDermott.
 It's not possible to overestimate the love Iowa State fans had for a local hero who'd restored their favorite program's name and led the Cyclones to four consecutive NCAA tournaments.
 Following Hoiberg was not an easy act for Prohm, who recently signed a three-year extension through 2025 after leading the Cyclones to their third NCAA tournament appearance in four years.
 Considering the emotions attached to Hoiberg, Prohm's run could have been a disaster.
 He could have been rejected.
 That didn't happen.
 Because he didn't allow it to happen.

 10. Greg Gard: Months after losing to Duke in the 2015 national title game, Bo Ryan announced his retirement following a home win over Texas A&M-Corpus Christi, days before Christmas.
 It was a stunning move for a coach who had turned Wisconsin into a Big Ten powerhouse.
 The timing and the fallout -- it was later revealed that Ryan had been accused of an affair by a woman who subsequently sued the university -- left the Badgers without direction.
 Nothing made sense in Madison.
 But Gard led that team, which was 7-5 when Ryan retired, to the Sweet 16.
-The Badgers reached the Sweet 16 the following season after winning 27 games, too.
+The Badgers reached the Sweet 16 the following season, too, after winning 27 games.
 This could have been -- perhaps should have been -- a chaotic ride for a program that was basking in the glow of its back-to-back Final Four appearances.
 But Gard helped the team avoid a collapse after a midseason change, a feat that's often overlooked.

 Coaches who are underappreciated because they've won so often their success is taken for granted (The John Calipari category)

 1. John Calipari: The popular assessment of Calipari at Kentucky is this: He gets multiple five-star kids each year so his job is easy.
 But that take belies reality.
 Only two freshman-led collectives have won national titles (Kentucky in 2012, Duke in 2015) in the one-and-done era.
 Calipari's ability to recruit a fleet of NBA prospects each season and mold that group into a contender is an amazing feat.
 With teams mostly led by teenagers at Kentucky, Calipari has won fewer than 26 games only once (2012-13).
 Plus, he's backed by a fan base that expects Final Four runs each season.
-Calipari never attempts to minimize those expectations.
+Calipari never attempts to minimize the high expectations.
 He acknowledges them and, most seasons, meets them.
 The critics claim he should have more titles, but that's a shortsighted take that ignores the challenge he embraces each season.

 2. Bill Self: The Kansas head coach's Big 12 title streak ended last season after 14 consecutive years as a champion or co-champion of a great league, a Division I record.
 Teenage Jayhawks fans only know a life full of Big 12 titles.
 But, like Calipari, Self has one national title.
 And that's the constant knock from those who downplay his achievements.
 Yet, 10 of Self's 16 seasons in Lawrence, Kansas, have included runs to the Sweet 16 or beyond.
 The Jayhawks have continued to compete for titles over a lengthy stretch that has included massive changes within the collegiate landscape.